Unification of Aeolian and Fluvial Sediment Transport Rate from Granular Physics: Abstract

 \section{Abstract}

-One of the physically least understood characteristics of continuous nonsuspended sediment transport is the dependency of the transport rate $Q$ on the properties of the driving Newtonian fluid (e.g., the shear stress $\tau$ applied onto the sediment bed), especially the physical reason for the observed difference between air-driven (linear scaling $Q(\tau)$) and liquid-driven transport (nonlinear $Q(\tau)$).
-Using transport simulations for a wide range of driving conditions, we show that the scaling depends on the manner in which the kinetic energy of transported particles is dissipated: via predominantly quasistatic contacts within the bed (linear) versus quasistatic and collisional contacts withing and above the bed (nonlinear).
+One of the physically least understood characteristics of geophysical transport of sediments along sediment surfaces is the well known experimental observation that the sediment transport rate $Q$ is linearly dependent on the fluid shear stress $\tau$ applied onto the surface in air, but is nonlinearly dependent on $\tau$ in water.
+Using transport simulations for a wide range of driving conditions, we show that the scaling depends on the manner in which the kinetic fluctuation energy of transported particles is dissipated: via predominantly fluid drag and quasistatic contacts (linear) versus fluid drag and quasistatic and collisional contacts (nonlinear).
 We use this finding to derive a scaling law (asymptotically $Q\sim\tau^2$) in simultaneous agreement with measurements in water and air streams.

-Turbulent shearing flows of Newtonian fluid along planetary surfaces composed of loose sediment are an important driver of sediment transport and erosion on Earth and other planets~\cite{Garcia07,Dey14,Duranetal11,Koketal12,Bagnold41}.
-In particular, if the transported sediment is frequently deposited on the sediment bed underneath (i.e., if it is not suspended by the fluid turbulence), the interplay between erosion, deposition, bed topography, and flow gives rise to a rich variety of bedforms, such as desert dunes and subaqueous ripples~\cite{Bagnold41,Bourkeetal10,Charruetal13}.
-Predicting the evolution of fluid-sheared planetary surfaces thus requires a profound understanding of nonsuspended sediment transport~\cite{Pahtzetal13,Pahtzetal14,Pahtzetal15b}, especially of the dependency of the transport rate $Q$ on environmental parameters, such as the fluid shear stress $\tau$ applied onto the bed.
-Measurements have revealed that $Q$ scales approximately linearly with $\tau$ in aeolian (i.e., air-driven) transport~\cite{Creysselsetal09,Hoetal11,MartinKok17} and nonlinear with $\tau$ in fluvial (i.e., liquid-driven) transport~\cite{MeyerPeterMuller48,SmartJaeggi83,Gao08,WongParker06,CapartFraccarollo11}.
+Turbulent shearing flows of Newtonian fluid along planetary surfaces composed of loose sediment are an important driver of sediment transport and erosion on Earth and other planets~\cite{Pahtzetal20a,Garcia08,Ancey20,Duranetal11,Koketal12,Bagnold41}.
+In particular, if the transported sediment is frequently deposited on the sediment bed underneath (i.e., if it is not suspended by the fluid turbulence), then the interplay between erosion, deposition, bed topography, and flow gives rise to a rich variety of bedforms, such as desert dunes and subaqueous ripples~\cite{Bagnold41,Bourkeetal10,Charruetal13}.
+Predicting the evolution of fluid-sheared planetary surfaces thus requires a profound understanding of nonsuspended sediment transport~\cite{ClaudinAndreotti06,Pahtzetal13,Pahtzetal14,Pahtzetal15b}, especially of the dependency of the transport rate $Q$ on environmental parameters, such as the fluid shear stress $\tau$ applied onto the bed.
+Measurements have revealed that $Q$ scales approximately linearly with $\tau$ in aeolian (i.e., air-driven) transport~\cite{Creysselsetal09,Hoetal11,MartinKok17}, but scales nonlinearly with $\tau$ in fluvial (i.e., liquid-driven) transport~\cite{MeyerPeterMuller48,SmartJaeggi83,Gao08,CapartFraccarollo11}.
 However, the physical origin of this difference remains controversial~\cite{Berzietal16,PahtzDuran18a,PahtzDuran18b} and a general scaling law for $Q$ elusive.